ipfs-inactive/RFC/0005-testing-wg.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+- This Working Group should contain a mix of full-time and part-time contributors which collides with the proposed structure here: https://github.com/ipfs/ipfs/pull/285/files#diff-ca5fe70b286df6e5e4acb856de2d7c66R43

 <!--
 - What parts of the design do you expect to resolve through the RFC process before this gets merged?